Dharmendrastm/Cybersecurity_common_questions/README.md

 In this grey box testing a tester usuallyprovides partial or limited information about the internal details of the program of a system.

 ---

+# What is ports and most common network ports and services.

+Protocol is set of rule by defnition in computer networking, protocol is standard way for computer to exchange information eacah protocol has a port number assigned to it.

+There are 65,535 ports in total